 For an insightful look at how farming and agriculture have developed over the years, the FiberMax Center for Discovery is well worth a visit.
 Fantastic displays showcase the equipment used by farmers over the years.

 Many of the displays in the Alton Brazell Exhibit Hall are interactive and the simple push of a button will bring up a 3D blacksmith discussing his craft, activate an animatronic farmer at work in the field, or start other unique programs.

 One of the most impressive exhibits is the 20th-century tool shop, with hundreds upon hundreds of small tools mounted in an intricate design on the walls.
 A touch screen allows you to find out what each tool was used for.

 Other displays include a room dedicated to more than 700 toy tractors, a well and drilling exhibit, and a seed showcase.
-Of particular interest to children of all ages is the Cotton Harvesting Simulator that shakes, rattles, and makes you feel like you are driving the machine through a cotton field.
+Of particular interest to children of all ages is the Cotton Harvesting Experience that shakes, rattles, and makes you feel like you are driving the machine through a cotton field.